shekhargulati/java8-the-missing-tutorial/03-streams.md

 	at java.util.stream.ReferencePipeline.collect(ReferencePipeline.java:499)
 ```

-### Using Stream API
+## Using Stream API

 Stream API provides a lot of operations that developers can use to query data from collections.
-Stream operations fall into either of the two categories -- intermediate operation or terminal operation. **Intermediate operations** are functions that produce another stream from the existing stream like `filter`, `map`, `sorted`, etc. **Terminal operations** are functions that produce a non-stream result from the Stream like `collect(toList())` , `forEach`, `count` etc. Intermediate operations allows you to build the pipeline which gets executed when you call the terminal operation.
+Stream operations fall into either of the two categories -- intermediate operation or terminal operation.

+**Intermediate operations** are functions that produce another stream from the existing stream like `filter`, `map`, `sorted`, etc.

+**Terminal operations** are functions that produce a non-stream result from the Stream like `collect(toList())` , `forEach`, `count` etc.

+Intermediate operations allows you to build the pipeline which gets executed when you call the terminal operation.
 Below is the list of functions that are part of the Stream API.

 <a href="https://whyjava.files.wordpress.com/2015/07/stream-api.png"><img class="aligncenter size-full wp-image-2983" src="https://whyjava.files.wordpress.com/2015/07/stream-api.png" alt="stream-api" height="450" /></a>

-### Example domain
+## Example domain

-Throughout the series we will use Task management domain to explain the concepts.
+Throughout this tutorial we will use Task management domain to explain the concepts.
 Our example domain has one class called Task -- a task to be performed by user.
 The class is shown below.

 ```java
 import java.time.LocalDate;